jakemcc/jakemccrary.com/source/_posts/2017-10-31-a-guide-to-distributed-work.markdown

 The remainder of this article highlights some observations from my last few years of working for distributed companies.
 I've also interviewed and corresponded with many other remote and formerly remote workers.
 Their contributions, along with books and articles on remote work, have influenced my thinking about what it means to have a successful distributed company.

 The types of distributed companies I've worked with have not been asynchronous.
-They have had core working hours centered around one of the middle timezones in the continental United States.
+They have had core working hours centered around one of the middle time zones in the continental United States.
 You could work from anywhere, but you needed to be willing to work while others were working.
 I call this type of distributed work synchronous.

 Much of the following also applies to individuals working remotely for a not-entirely-distributed company or team.
 Being the only remote individual in a non-remote team comes with its own set of challenges that I'm not going to attempt to present.
 If you are part of a team where some members work remotely, my recommendation is that you should treat that team as a remote team.
 If you don't, the remote worker will have a harder time keeping up with the rest of the team.